Chassis/SequelPro/README.md

 - Chassis/SequelPro
 ```

-Clone this repository into your Chassis `extensions` directory.
+(For manual installation, clone this repository into your Chassis `extensions` directory.)

 ## Using